-It’s 5pm, and you are getting ready to say goodbye to the stressful work day, wind down and catch up on your favourite series.
-By some miracle, traffic is flowing freely and you reach your apartment complex at a reasonable time.
+It’s 5 pm, and you are getting ready to say goodbye to the stressful workday, wind down and catch up on your favourite series.
+By some miracle, traffic is flowing freely, and you reach your apartment complex at a reasonable time.
 Then, something tells you to check your post box.
 And there, under the seemingly endless property brochures, is an ominous envelope.
-It tells you you’ve broken the rules of the complex and you must pay up.
-You might be in disbelief, but receiving fines in a sectional title in South Africa is completely legitimate, but certain processes must be followed in order for the fine to be valid.
+It tells you you’ve broken the rules of the complex, and you must pay up.
+You might be in disbelief, but receiving fines in a sectional title in South Africa is entirely legitimate.
+Still, certain processes must be followed for the fine to be valid.

 What does the law say about receiving fines in a sectional title scheme in South Africa?